Defining model architecture

 Context

-load Load data proc Process data load->proc tv torchvision nn Define architecture proc->nn pretr Pre-trained model opt Optimize nn->opt pretr->nn cp Checkpoint opt->cp pt torchdata pt->load tfds tfds tfds->load dt datasets dt->load gr grain gr->proc tv->proc tr transformers tr->pretr fl flax fl->nn oa optax oa->opt ob orbax ob->cp
+load Load data proc Process data load->proc tv torchvision nn Define architecture proc->nn pretr Pre-trained model opt Hyperparameters nn->opt pretr->nn cp Checkpoint opt->cp pt torchdata pt->load tfds tfds tfds->load dt datasets dt->load gr grain gr->proc tv->proc tr transformers tr->pretr fl flax fl->nn oa optax oa->opt ob orbax ob->cp

 from datasets import load_dataset